OfficeDev/VBA-content/Access-VBA/articles/d4ac842c-18ea-a3be-a90a-5dd9d10d7b8f.md

 # TextBox.CanShrink Property (Access)

+ **Last modified:** July 28, 2015

 Gets or sets whether the specified control automatically adjusts vertically to print or preview all the data the section or control contains.
 Read/write  **Boolean**.

 ## Syntax